tunnexadeyemi/Covid19-Data-Exploration/README.md

 # Data-Analysis-Portfolio-Projects
-Detailed Ananlysis of Covid imparct on world
+Detailed Ananlysis of Covid impact on world